rails/rails/guides/source/getting_started.md

 <%= link_to 'Back to Posts', posts_path %>
 ```

-This will now render the partial in +app/views/comments/_comment.html.erb+ once
+This will now render the partial in `app/views/comments/_comment.html.erb` once
-for each comment that is in the +@post.comments+ collection.
-As the +render+
+for each comment that is in the `@post.comments` collection.
+As the `render`
 method iterates over the `@post.comments` collection, it assigns each
 comment to a local variable named the same as the partial, in this case
-+comment+ which is then available in the partial for us to show.
+`comment` which is then available in the partial for us to show.

 ### Rendering a Partial Form

 Let us also move that new comment section out to its own partial.
 Again, you
-create a file +app/views/comments/_form.html.erb+ containing:
+create a file `app/views/comments/_form.html.erb` containing:

 ```erb
 <%= form_for([@post, @post.comments.build]) do |f| %>